Giraluna1/Case-Study-Data-Architec---Kiwibot/README.md

 - Projects
 - News reports

-For the elaboration of the diagram the LucidChart tool was used.
+For the elaboration of the Entity Relational Diagram (ERD), the LucidChart tool was used.

 # Data implementation 👩🏽‍💻